cchitsiang/awesome-stars/topics.md

 ## firebase

+- [rowyio/rowy](https://github.com/rowyio/rowy) - Low-code backend platform.
+Manage database on spreadsheet-like UI and build cloud functions workflows in JS/TS, all in your browser.
 - [chartbrew/chartbrew](https://github.com/chartbrew/chartbrew) - Open-source web platform used to create live reporting dashboards from APIs, MongoDB, Firestore, MySQL, PostgreSQL, and more  📈📊
 - [alyssaxuu/mapus](https://github.com/alyssaxuu/mapus) - A map tool with real-time collaboration 🗺️
 - [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
 Follow to stay updated about our public Beta.